-AMY GOODMAN: I’m Amy Goodman.
 Supreme Court Justice Stephen Breyer issued what many considered a dire warning from the bench this week, implying Roe v.
 Wade, the landmark ruling that recognizes the constitutional right to an abortion, is in danger.
 He wrote the comments in a dissent for an unrelated case in which the court voted to overturn a 40-year-old precedent.
-Breyer wrote, “Today’s decision can only cause one to wonder which cases the Court will overrule next.”
+Breyer wrote, quote, “Today’s decision can only cause one to wonder which cases the Court will overrule next,” unquote.

-I want to turn now to a quote from an unknown author that has gone viral on the internet after it was shared on social media by feminist icon Gloria Steinem.
-It reads, “I want any young men who buy a gun to be treated like young women who seek an abortion.
-Think about it.
-A mandatory 48-hours waiting period, written permission from a parent or judge, a note from a doctor proving that he understands what he is about to do, time spent watching a video on individual and mass murders, traveling hundreds of miles at his own expense to the nearest gun shop, and walking through protesters holding photos of loved ones killed by guns, protestor who call him a murderer.
+I want to turn now to a quote from an unknown author that’s gone viral on the internet after it was shared on social media by feminist icon Gloria Steinem.
+It reads, quote, “I want any young men who buy a gun to be treated like young women who seek an abortion.
+Think about it: a mandatory 48-hours waiting period, written permission from a parent or a judge, a note from a doctor proving that he understands what he is about to do, time spent watching a video on individual and mass murders, traveling hundreds of miles at his own expense to the nearest gun shop, and walking through protestors holding photos of loved ones killed by guns, protestor who call him a murderer.
 After all, it makes more sense to do this for young men seeking guns than for young women seeking an abortion.
 No young woman needing reproductive freedom has ever murdered a roomful of strangers,” the quote goes.

 ROBIN MARTY: Thanks so much for having me on, Amy.
-And as Dr. Robinson had just mentioned in her own segment, what she has seen in Alabama is the fact that there are already people who are traveling six to eight hours just to come to her clinic in order to access care.
+And as Dr. Robinson had just mentioned in her own segment, what she’s seeing in Alabama is the fact that there are already people who are traveling six to eight hours just to come to her clinic in order to access care.
 That is what America looks like right now.
-And for many people, you can say that abortion is legal but it is so inaccessible for them that they might as well be living in a place where they just are not having legal abortions.
+And for many people, you can say that abortion is legal, but it is so inaccessible for them that they might as well be living in a place where they just are not having legal abortions.

-AMY GOODMAN: So can you take us through–right now people seem to be shocked by what has now just happened, this onslaught of fierce anti-choice abortion bans around the country.
-But you have shown in Handbook for a Post-Roe America and all your work at Rewire and other places that the groundwork has been laid for years.
+AMY GOODMAN: So, can you take us through—you know, right now people seem to be shocked by what has now just happened, this onslaught of fierce anti-choice bans, abortion bans, around the country.
+But you have shown, in Handbook for a Post-Roe America and all your work at Rewire and other places, that the groundwork has been laid for years.

 That all changed after 2016.
-Once there were more appointments to the Supreme Court and especially once Justice Kavanaugh replaced Justice Anthony Kennedy, who was considered the swing vote, then it was all systems go.
+Once there were more appointments to the Supreme Court, and especially once Kavanaugh, Justice Kavanaugh, replaced Justice Anthony Kennedy, who was considered the swing vote, then it was all systems go.
 No longer were people worried that they might accidentally uphold Roe.
 And that’s why we have this new onslaught of heartbeat bans, of total abortion bans and things that are very obviously unconstitutional.

-ROBIN MARTY: Yes, So Missouri is in the process of passing their own heartbeat ban.
-It is very slightly different from the other ones that we have seen in that it has an extra two-week window on it.
-So the idea is that abortion may not be banned until about eight weeks after last menstrual period, so that would be about four weeks after a person would realize that they were pregnant.
+ROBIN MARTY: Yes.
+So, Missouri is in the process of passing their own heartbeat ban.
+It’s very slightly different from the other ones that we’ve seen, in that it has an extra two-week window on it.
+So, the idea is that abortion may not be banned until about eight weeks after last menstrual period, so that would be about four weeks after a person would realize that they were pregnant.

-On top of that you have the wait that you would need to actually be able to access an abortion appointment in the first place.
-When you add these layers upon layers of roadblocks, then you have made abortion significantly impossible to obtain.
-And so you have effectively outlawed it within that state, even though technically Roe is still intact and abortion is still legal.
+On top of that, you have the wait that you would need to actually be able to access an abortion appointment in the first place.
+When you add these layers upon layers of roadblocks, then you’ve made abortion significantly impossible to obtain.
+And so you’ve effectively outlawed it within that state, even though technically Roe is still intact and abortion is still legal.